 Setup time: 5 Min

-Integrate All Quiet with your email notifications seamlessly.
-Automatically generate a unique email address and send alerts from observability platforms directly to All Quiet, streamlining incident management.
+Integrate All Quiet with your Prometheus seamlessly.
+Automatically send alerts directly to All Quiet, streamlining incident management.

 1. Create Prometheus Integration on All Quiet